 U.S. Olympic track and field trials: State connections

-A look at how Washington athletes fared Friday at the U.S. Olympic track and field trials.
+A look at how athletes with Washington connections fared in the U.S. Olympic track and field trials Friday in Eugene, Ore.:

 Aretha (Hill) Thurmond: The former Washington discus thrower, now training at Auburn University, threw 197-6 on a rainy afternoon to qualify for Sunday's final.

 "This is just a day of overcoming the obstacles," said Thurmond, referring to a moderate, but steady, rain.
 "I think it just took us a few rounds to get comfortable in the conditions."